jatinnxn/Personalized-Image-Creator/README.md

 ## Features

 - Generate images based on textual prompts.
-- Simple and responsive UI built with Bootstrap.
+- Simple and responsive UI.
 - Displays generated images directly on the web page.
 - Ability to copy the image URL to the clipboard.